peterspackman/blog/docs/awscc_workshop/index.md

 # Intermolecular Interactions: From Dimers to Crystals

 Welcome to the AWSCC 2025 Workshop!
-In this workshop we'll explore some of thebackground on intermolecular (or non-bonded) interactions, predicting the energies associated with these interactions, and how they might be used to rationalise/understand crystal structures and crystal growth.
+In this workshop we'll explore some of the background on intermolecular (or non-bonded) interactions, predicting the energies associated with these interactions, and how they might be used to rationalise/understand crystal structures and crystal growth.

-This material will likely exceed the allocated time, but I'm hopeful that it will remain as a useful resource for independent work for those interested.
+This comprehensive material is designed to serve as both a workshop guide and a reference for independent study.
+While we may not cover everything during the workshop, all resources will remain available for further exploration.

 :::info[Feel free to interrupt and ask questions!]
 If you've got a question, odds are someone else is having a similar issue or query!